NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 During this lab you will assemble and "bring up" a PCB.
 This is practice for assembling and bringing up your quadcopter.

-The default lab has you assemble a simple Arduino-compatible board based on the microcontroller we are using for this course.
+You will assemble a simple Arduino-compatible board based on the microcontroller we are using for this course.
 It's called the Bare Bones Board (BBB).

-Alternately, you can build a board for your own remote control that you can keep after the class is over.
+These instructions apply to assembling your quadcopter and to building your own remote control that you can keep after the class is over.
 [Read this](Building-Your-Own-Remote.md) for more details.
-This will at least double the time spent assembling the board, so keep that in mind when deciding when to start assembling.

 ## Preparation

 Assembling a board (especially your first one) can take a couple hours.
 Also, the working time for the solder paste is limited, so you need to work reasonably quickly once you start.

 Begin by making sure you have everything you need.
+For the BBB and quadcopter assemmblies we will, have everything you need set up ahead of time.

+## Safety

+The solder paste we use (like all solder paste) is potentially toxic (although it's lead-free).
+The material safety datasheet is here: [MSDS](../../Datasheets/NP560_SDS_EN_(V3)US.pdf).

+You must take the following precautions:

+1. You must wear eye protection while applying the paste or using a soldering iron.
+The makerspace has glasses across the hall from our classroom.
+Your own glasses are fine.
+2. You must wear gloves while applying paste and placing parts.
+3. You must not eat or drink while working with solder paste.
+During assembly labs, no food or drink is allowed in the classroom.
+4. You must wash your hands before eating or drinking after the lab.

 ## Applying Solder Paste